Social Action

 Leaders: Harriet Kohn and Elise Wagner Ballan, ProjectEzra@wct.org

-RACIAL JUSTICE TASK FORCE
+RACIAL JUSTICE TASK FORCE AND BOOK GROUP

 We provide opportunities for congregants to learn about racial justice as a Jewish mandate, as well as work for equity, diversity and inclusion within our country, congregation and personal lives.